cfe84/nttjs/README.md

-Low-tech resource / entity persistence framework based on file systems (disk / cloud storage), because YAGNI.
+Low-tech REST persistence framework based on file systems (disk / cloud storage), because you don't need more to store most things.

 ntt lets you persist a resource tree without all those fancy relational technologies, because quite frankly, you don't need